Downy mildew: Chemical control

 Fungicides applied specifically for downy mildew control may be unnecessary.
 Broad spectrum protectant fungicides such as chlorothalonil, mancozeb, and fixed copper are at least somewhat effective in protecting against downy mildew infection.
 Systemic fungicides are labeled for use against cucurbit downy mildew, but are recommended only after diagnosis of this disease has been confirmed.
 In the United States, the Environmental Protection Agency has approved oxathiapiprolin for use against downy mildew.
 In Canada, a mixture of zoxamide and mancozeb was registered for control of the mildew under the trademark Gavel (fungicide) as early as 2008.

 Organic control

 One way to control downy mildew is to eliminate moisture and humidity around the impacted plants.
 Watering from below, such as with a drip system, and improve air circulation through selective pruning.
 In enclosed environments, like in the house or in a greenhouse, reducing the humidity will help as well.

 Resistant cultivars

-Recent breeding efforts have produced resistant basil cultivars.
-Choosing resistant cultivars, in combination with other prevention and control measures, can help growers with high downy mildew pressure still produce a viable crop.
+Within effected plant species, different varieties may exhibit higher or lower resistance to downy mildew.
+For example, varieties of Basil have been found to show variation in downy mildew resistance, and breeding programs, as well as genetic modification, have aimed to transfer resistance between varieties.

 Plant-specific mildews

 Basil

 Downy mildew of basil caused by Peronospora belbahrii has been a huge problem for both commercial producers and home growers.
 The disease was first reported in Italy in 2004, was reported in the U.S. in 2007 and 2008 and has been steadily increasing in prevalence, distribution, and economic importance since then.
+The highest disease occurrence in basil leaves occurs at temperatures around 68 °F (20 °C).
+A review of studies into Basil susceptibility to downy mildew suggested that sweet basil (O. basilicum) is most susceptible, citrus basil (O. citriodorum) is susceptible but develops fewer symptoms and spice type basils (O. americanum, O. basilicum var. americanum) are the most resistant.